millerman86/vschool-assignments/module-2/assignments/mario-pest-control/readme.md

 * A list displaying each baddie by type.
 Each list item * must:
 * Have baddie image <input type="checkbox" checked>
 * Have baddie name <input type="checkbox" checked>
-* Show price of that baddie
+* Show price of that baddie <input type="checkbox" checked>
-* Have an input box to enter the total caught of that * type
+* Have an input box to enter the total caught of that type <input type="checkbox" checked>
-* A total price at the bottom that adds sums the total * cost of baddies caught
+* A total price at the bottom that adds sums the total cost of baddies caught
-* (must use Javascript for this math - no hard coded * values)
+* (must use Javascript for this math - no hard coded values)
 * A footer showing:
 * Mario's email address
 * Mario's company website url